nagarjunasoft7/copilot--arjun-prompt/README.md

+Thank you, Hemant and Sneha, for effectively managing and coordinating the team, prioritising the work, and keeping everything on track.

+Your strong technical and functional knowledge, along with your guidance and support, has been a great help to the team.
+Really appreciate your leadership, collaboration, and commitment.
+Keep up the great work!

 The 15 methods listed below are public methods in "EncounterServiceImpl.java".

 Write comprehensive unit test cases for all 15 public methods in "EncounterServiceImplTest.java".